CubOfJudahsLion/tm-ghci/README.md

 Which takes care of compiling and installing the plug-in in the appropriate directory (`$TEXMACS_HOME_PATH`.)

-While this should be sufficient, this software is still in pre-alpha phase, and it's only been tested in Windows 10 and Arch Linux.
+While this should be sufficient, this software is still in alpha phase, and it's only been tested in Windows 10 and Arch Linux.

 ## Limitations

-Currently, `tm_ghci` is at the _alpha_ stage.
+Currently, `tm_ghci` is at an _alpha_ stage.

 At this point, it's only able to run a vanilla `ghci` session, i.e., without project dependencies autoloaded as with `stack repl` or `cabal repl`.
 No